 30. What is it in the food that makes it "anti-ageing"?

 ProLon® is the first and only Periodic Fasting Mimicking Diet and is scientifically developed, and clinically proven to induce a fasting state which optimises metabolic health and decreases age-related risk factors.
 The rejuvenation effect is the main reason why ProLon® followers lose fat very quickly while preserving lean body mass (muscle and bone).

 31. Can I participate in this programme if I have a history of allergy or may be gluten- or lactose-sensitive?

-The ProLon® dietary programme is lactose-free and gluten-free; so people who are lactose-intolerant or have coeliac disease are able to follow the diet.
+The ProLon® dietary programme is free of lactose and gluten.
+Those people who are lactose-intolerant are able to follow the diet.
 Participants with food allergies such as nuts, soy, tomato, or with any other known allergies to the ingredients, should avoid consuming ProLon® or wait until a version of ProLon® is produced that is free of allergens.